 Cameron University offers curricula leading to the awarding of Master's degrees and in support of professional licenses.
 The following master's degrees are offered: Master of Business Administration (M.B.A), Master of Education (M.Ed.), and Master of Science (M.S.).
-Academic requirements leading to Licensed Marital and Family Therapist or Licensed Professional Counselor are also offered.
+Academic requirements leading to Marital and Family Therapist licensure, Professional Counselor licensure, K-12 Principal certification, and Reading Specialist certification are also offered.